 Just as our founders were unwilling to sit idly by and accept the status quo, so too are we looking to act towards renewal.
 Are you ready to shift paradigms and reimagine progressive Jewish life on campus?

 Questions?
 Contact the Founders’ Fellowship team at firstname.lastname@example.org.

 What is The Founders’ Fellowship, anyway?
 Rabbis Isaac Mayer Wise and Stephen S. Wise are the co-founders of Hebrew Union College-Jewish Institute of Religion.
-Both were dedicated to making a difference in their respective communities such that they might positively inspire, revitalize, and unite the Jewish world at large.
+Both were dedicated to making a difference in their respective communities to positively inspire, revitalize, and unite the Jewish world at large.
 We take our co-founders’ vision and perseverance as the inspiration for this fellowship; we are seeking to be bold, take action, and shift paradigms to re-imagine and strengthen progressive Jewish campus life.

-In light of this concept, the New York and Los Angeles campus of HUC-JIR will convene an intensive three-day weekend retreats during which college students will be invited to share and workshop their existing or prospective initiatives to elevate progressive Jewish life on college campuses.
-Kicking off a year-long fellowship, these weekends will allow students a chance to outline strategies to be implemented the following year with coordinated support from the Fellowship and their peers, as well as stipends to catalyze their respective visions.
-Through an open application process, 20 exceptional students, drawn from colleges in North America, will be selected to participate in this Fellowship weekend at HUC-JIR on November 16-19, 2017 in New York.
-Expenses relating to the training, travel, and room and board will be provided as part of the fellowship.
+In light of this concept, the New York campus of HUC-JIR will convene an intensive three-day weekend retreat during which college students are invited to share and workshop their existing or prospective initiatives to elevate progressive Jewish life on college campuses.
+Kicking off a year-long fellowship, the weekend retreat allows students a chance to outline strategies to be implemented the following year with coordinated support from the Fellowship and their peers, as well as stipends to catalyze their respective visions.
+Through an open application process, exceptional students, drawn from colleges in North America, will be selected to participate in this Fellowship weekend at HUC-JIR on November 15-18, 2018 in New York.
+Expenses relating to the training, travel, and room and board are provided as part of the fellowship.